rexcoleman/RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 #### [5.3.1 Report: Data Science Model Selection in Cybersecurity](https://github.com/rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/tree/main)

+#### Executive Summary

+In the rapidly evolving field of cybersecurity, the ability to effectively select and implement machine learning models is paramount.
+This report provides a comprehensive guide to understanding and choosing the appropriate machine learning models for various cybersecurity problems.
+From classification and regression to anomaly detection and reinforcement learning, each machine learning approach offers unique advantages and applications in identifying, predicting, and mitigating cyber threats.

+Our exploration begins with an overview of machine learning approaches, providing foundational knowledge necessary for informed model selection.
+We then delve into the universe of problems that machine learning models solve, illustrating each with practical cybersecurity use cases.
+By weaving together theoretical concepts and real-world applications, this report aims to bridge the gap between data science and cybersecurity, offering actionable insights for professionals in the field.

+Key considerations in model selection are discussed in detail, including data availability and quality, computational resources, model interpretability, scalability, integration with existing systems, and cybersecurity-specific factors such as real-time detection capabilities and adversarial robustness.
+Practical guidelines are provided to map cybersecurity problems to the most suitable machine learning models, supported by case studies that demonstrate the application of these guidelines in real scenarios.

+Implementation and evaluation best practices are outlined to ensure the effective deployment and continuous improvement of machine learning models.
+Finally, we address the challenges and future directions in model selection, highlighting emerging trends and technologies that will shape the future of cybersecurity.

+By the end of this report, readers will have a thorough understanding of the key factors influencing model selection and will be equipped with the knowledge to implement machine learning solutions that enhance their cybersecurity posture.

 #### [5.3.2 Project: TensorFlow - Decision Forest - Titanic](https://github.com/rexcoleman/TensorFlow-Decision-Forest-Titanic)

 ## 6. Computer Science Fundamentals